hlong24399/Url-Shortener/README.md

 * Simple API that will generate Short Url (base-62 converting).

 * This API utilizes Flask and Flask-SQLAlchemy framework.
-User input will be stored in `short-url.sqlite3` database.
+User input will be stored in `short-url` database.

 * For easy use, `click` and `flask-cli` are integrated to make terminal command to create the data table.